 Working in Spain will show you that the business environment reflects the attitude of many Spanish people themselves: polite, easygoing and, sometimes, a bit chaotic.
 This is not to say that working in Spain should be considered a negative experience.
-On the contrary, working in Spain is quite popular, most likely due to the combination of a laidback attitude and economic success, the recession has hit the country hard in recent years.
+While Spain used to offer an attractive combination of a laidback attitude and economic success, the recession has hit the country hard in recent years.
 It’s unemployment rate soared from 8% in 2007 to its peak of almost 27% in 2013.
 Things have been looking up, though, with hundreds of thousands of people leaving unemployment between 2014 and 2015 resulting in an unemployment rate of just over 22% in the second quarter of 2015.

 When working in Spain, be sure to take cultural differences into account.
 Spanish people are open and friendly.
-However, in a business setting, certain rules must be paid attention to.
+However, in a business setting, you must pay attention to certain rules.
 The most important aspect to consider when working in Spain is that Spanish business hours may be rather different from your home country.

 An ordinary day of working in Spain usually begins around 9 – 9:30 in the morning and lasts until 8 in the evening, with an average two-hour lunch break between the hours of two and five.
-Depending on where you are from, this aspect of working in Spain may seem a bit excessive.
+Depending on where you are from, this may seem a bit excessive.
 However, this lunch break is not only an excuse to eat and take the traditional Spanish siesta, but also an opportunity to discuss business.

 Once you start working in Spain, you will see that a 40-hour week with up to 30 days of paid vacation is the norm.
 The months of July and especially August are rather slow for business, with shortened working hours.
-Therefore, do not schedule any important meetings during this time while working in Spain.
+Therefore, do not schedule any important meetings during this time.

 Consider the following list of tips for general behavior while working in Spain: